vivianliu0/A-Star-Pathfinding-Visualization/README.md

 # Pathfinding Visualization
-A visual simulation of the A*, Dijkstra, and Bidirection Breadth First Search pathfinding algorithms
+A visual simulation of the A*, Dijkstra, and Bidirectional Breadth First Search pathfinding algorithms